datamattsson/fah-bionic/README.md

 It's best described on [this Wikipedia page](https://en.wikipedia.org/wiki/Protein_folding).

+#### My FAH client is not getting any work?

+That means the FAH team is busy generating workloads for FAH clients.
+Be patient, your computer will soon be put to good use!

 # Acknowledgements
 This work was possible thanks to the [docker image](https://hub.docker.com/r/amalic/nvdocker-folding-home) built by [Alexander Malic](https://www.linkedin.com/in/alexandermalic).